 Its npm download count is growing every day, and now it’s at ~350.000 downloads per week.

-I would say a lot popular, given those numbers.
+I would say Vue is very popular, given those numbers.

-In relative terms, it has almost the same numbers of GitHub stars of React, which was born years earlier.
+In relative terms, it has approximately the same numbers of GitHub stars of React, which was born years before.

 Numbers are not everything, of course.
 The impression I have of Vue is that developers love it.

-A key aspect of the rise of Vue has been the adoption in the Laravel ecosystem, a hugely popular PHP web application framework, but since then it has widespread among many other development communities.
+A key point in time of the rise of Vue has been the adoption in the Laravel ecosystem, a hugely popular PHP web application framework, but since then it has widespread among many other development communities.

 Why developers love Vue